 This page uses cascading style sheets!
 Unfortunately Your browser does not support that.
 Thus the page layout may be different from the intended one, but no information is lost.

 Homepage of Dr. Andreas Frick

 Because of the shutdown of the domain uni-karlsruhe.de due on the end of march 2014 also this page will be no longer available thereafter.
 The successor of the former Universität Karlsruhe (TH), the Karlsruhe Institute of Technology (KIT), no longer will provide personal private pages for non students or projects.
-I'm trying to move the pages to a new home or make the incorporated information available somewhere else.
-As soon as there is a solution, I will announce the new location here.
+I'm trying to move the content of the pages to my blogger account as soon as possible.
 Please excuse any related inconveniences.

 Currently I'm still striving to propel my research in the area of Theory of Optimization at the the Universität Karlsruhe (TH), Germany.

 TSPGA is a simple evolution program for the symmetric traveling salesman problem (TSP) based on the freely available PGAPack genetic algorithm library.
 It uses a randomized version of Lin's 2-opt improvement strategy for the genetic operators uniform crossover and mutation.
 It accepts data in the format used in the TSPlib sample problem collection.
 A more detailed description can be found in my short article.
 I have written this program mainly for two reasons: I wanted to investigate whether one can use elements of prevalent improvement strategies also in evolution programs, and I needed a test implementation of an evolution program for a hard problem as a starting point for my further studies to investigate what happens during evolution.
 The source code is available on request.